huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 Always give your best, even when no one is watching.
 It's not just about shining.
 It's about fueling your energy and boosting your confidence.
-At the end of the day, you can rest easy knowing you have made the effort to do the best of which you're capable and gave it your all.
+At the end of the day, you can lay down and rest easy knowing you have made the best of which you're capable and gave it your all.